 Methods

 Cleaned AIM species richness data were imported from TerrAdat and joined to the CNHP c-values using the lookup keys developed for the Functional Diversity section.
 All species from the plot based species richness which were not unamibgiously identified to terminal taxon were droppped from analysis.
 The Mean Coefficient of Conservatism and Floristic Quality Index were calculated via the formulation in the appendix.
-To determine whether their were bias in the MCoC values between the strata, a linear model with a single set categorical predictors and a single continuous response (an ‘ANOVA’; Analysis of Variance) was used, with a Kruskall-Wallis Post-hoc test with 95% Confidence Intervals.
+To determine whether their were bias in the MCoC values between the strata, a linear model with a single set of categorical predictors and a single continuous response (an ‘ANOVA’; Analysis of Variance) was used, with a Kruskall-Wallis Post-hoc test with 95% Confidence Intervals.
 The strata used for detecting differences were those developed in SECTION XXX.

 Estimates of the total portion of each parcel of BLM land’s condition at certain Mean COC values were calculated using the ‘cont_analysis’ function from spsurvey.
-This function was used due to BLM not having metrics of benchmarks, nor what constitutes land meeting them for FQA.
+This function was used due to not having metrics of benchmarks, nor what constitutes land meeting them for FQA.

 The floristic quality index data are independent of the ecological sites.
 Accordingly, we can create a statistical using the plots which were sampled, and predict the values of floristic quality across the field office.
 Based on the map above, and our field experience collecting these data, we suspected that the variables which are most related to the FQI scores, and which we could readily acquire or create were: 1) distance to nearrest road, 2) patch size of federal public lands, 3) the human population density within ~ 10 km (~6 miles), 4) elevation.
 These analyses occurred across the extent of the mapped area in Figure 1), at a resolution of 90meters.
 To calculate the distance of each 90m pixel of BLM land from the nearest road, the U.S. Census Bureau’s ‘roads’ data set was acquired through ‘tigris’ and simplified using st_simplify, the distance function of ‘terra’ was then used to calculate the distances to nearest roads.
 The tigris dataset contains nearly all of ‘major’ dirt and gravel roads across the field office, included many used for historic mining activities.
-To calculate the patch size of federal lands, i.e. all area, across BLM Forest Service and National Park Service managements, were queried from the PAD-US database and then these areas were erased using the tigris road dataset, the areas of each parcel were then calculated using st_area from sf, and then converted from meters squared to hectares, the patches were then converted into a raster using ‘rasterize’ from terra.
+To calculate the patch size of federal lands, i.e. all area, across BLM, Forest Service, and National Park Service managements, were queried from the PAD-US database and then these areas were erased using the tigris road dataset, the areas of each parcel were then calculated using st_area from sf, and then converted from meters squared to hectares, the patches were then converted into a raster using ‘rasterize’ from terra.
 To create estimates of population density within a distance of each pixel of BLM Land, population density data at 30m resolution were downloaded from HDX (cite).
 Elevation data were acquired from EarthEnv, and were prepared by JETZ ET AL. All data sets were cropped and re-sampled to a template to ensure optimal matching of cells.